 - Curricular differentiation

 - Curricular reduction (reduced load) A student with SEN who experiences difficulty in coping with the breadth of the current curriculum is permitted to 'drop' a subject.
 This occurs only after all avenues have been exhausted.
 A consultation between the parents/ guardian and guidance teacher is also necessary.
 Parents must sign a consent form giving permission for a reduced subject load.

 - Team Teaching/Co-operative Teaching

 - In-class support/Differentiation

 - Inclusion of SNA in specific classes

 - Small group withdrawal

 - Individual withdrawal

-- Organisation and Life Skills lessons
+- Organisation support

 The period of intervention recommended for each student is dependent on the nature and extent of their individual need.
 The duration of provision is varied and is reviewed throughout the intervention.
 There are cases where support is needed on a short-term basis, after which the student is in a position to recommence with the regular curriculum.
-All decisions in this regard are discussed with parents/guardians, class teachers, the student, principal and guidance counsellor.